menu

 At least the Judge Foil version retails for $20 less than the original version.
 It seems in this case the original printing was hardly impacted at all, and that the new version enters the market a little below the original.

-Ignoble Hierarch - Judge Foil release March 2012
+Noble Hierarch - Judge Foil release March 2012

-Like many price charts, the value of Ignoble Hierarch has been steadily on the rise since Return to Ravnica was released.
+Like many price charts, the value of Noble Hierarch has been steadily on the rise since Return to Ravnica was released.
 As far as the original copy’s price is concerned, the Judge Foil had no impact.
 In this case the Judge Foil version retails for $10 more than the original printing of the Human Druid.
 This might be because the original frame and artwork is so classy.

 Summing Up Judge Foils